metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/explore.rst

 The Explore Tab has three sub-tabs that dive progressively deeper into the given dataset.

-The `Pairs Plot Tab`_ tab provides a way to explore overall trends in the data.
-The `Single Plot Tab`_ tab offers the additional visualization aids such as contour and pareto plots to be overlaid on a plot of two specific variables.
-Lastly, the `Point Details Tab`_ tab allows for view or launching artifacts from a specific data point in the dataset.
+The `Pairs Plot Tab`_ provides a way to explore overall trends in the data.
+The `Single Plot Tab`_ offers the additional visualization aids such as contour and pareto plots to be overlaid on a plot of two specific variables.
+Lastly, the `Point Details Tab`_ allows for viewing or launching artifacts from a specific data point in the dataset.

 Pairs Plot Tab